History of Iran; Pre-Islam & Post-Islam

 12. The Revolutionary Life and Lasting Legacy of Sattar Khan, Iran’s National Hero

-Frequently Asked Questions About the History of Iran
+Frequently Asked Questions About Iran’s History

 What are the major prehistoric civilizations of Iran?